Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - Play FE animations (**43** R6 animations AND more than **100** R15 animations)
 - Highly configurable Button and animation functions
 - Abibily to change animation speed
-- All anmations have Action3 or Action4 priority so it wont be replaced or conflicting with default animations
+- All animations have Action3 or Action4 priority so it wont be replaced or conflicting with default animations
 - You can loop unlooped anims by clicking RMB on them
 - Preview animation by hovering on it's anim button
 - Cool options: Pausing all animations, stopping all default animations, pausing default "Animate" script, falling and reversing animations